abhijoshi2000/nba-all-stars/README.md

-# nba-money-line
+# nba-player-points

-Predict the money line and outcome of NBA games using regression and player stats.
+Predict an NBA player's stats for a current game using a regression-based approach.